faizan10045/Multiple-Image-Copier/README.md

 5. Iterate through total count of list/array
 6. Add prefix + list[i] + suffix then append it to a new_list
 7. Iterate through new_list and use imported functions to copy from source to destination

+Note :- please suggest code changes I know this code is not at all optimized, I wrote it in an hour with little help of internet.
+Time_complexity= O(n^4) and Space_complexity= O(n^2) maybe.